Broseph9972/USBHUB/README.md

 ## Usage

 1. plug it in to your computer
-2. plug in other things you want connected to said computer
+2. plug in other things you want connected into the awesome incredible usb hub of truth and justice
 3. you did it :D